Welcome to Carpenter Headquarters!

 - Choose the school near to where your place is.
 This also removes the expense of driving to and from the school thus saving you some money from reduced traveling time.

 - Choose the school that has extra services for its graduates.
 What I am referring to is post-training services like career guidance and job placement assistance.
-Aside from the carpentry training, you should also receive professional guidance and counseling to put you on the right career track.
+Aside from carpentry training, you should also receive professional guidance and counseling to put you on the right career track.
 If you also find a school that also offers job support after course completion, you won’t be having a hard time finding employment.
 It always makes sense to find employment after completing school.

-- Pay a visit to the school to get you familiar with the people and surroundings.
+- Pay a visit to the school to get familiar with the people and surroundings.
 Finding a carpentry school to enroll in is just like looking for a house to purchase.
 You would not enroll at the school without paying a visit.
 Visit the schools on your list and observe their training facility and the tools they used in the training, of course, you would stay away from old and outdated ones.

 School Admission Requirements in Carpentry Training